Insality/defold-event/README.md

 ```lua
 event:is_subscribed(callback, [callback_context])
 ```
 Determine if a specific callback is currently subscribed to the event.
+The `callback_context` should be the same as the one used when subscribing the callback.

 - **Parameters:**
   - `callback`: The callback function in question.